Retirement Benefits

 • Advanced health care directive: Names someone to manage your health care, and states in advance your decisions about life support and organ donation.

 • Power of attorney: Names someone to handle your financial and legal affairs and act in your best financial interest.
 You can specify under what circumstances it goes into effect, the most typical being when you become incapacitated.
 If you are already a caregiver and lose mental clarity from aging or a health crisis, this can be a crucial document.
-Your CalPERS Special Power of Attorney is a separate document which should already be in place to conduct your CalPERS business.

 An experienced attorney can provide you with tax-planning strategies based on the needs and demands of your estate.